CiscoLives/LTRATO-2001/_sources/tasks/task4/step1.rst.txt

         :width: 75%
         :align: center

 #.
-Detailed results of the tests comprising the last run job would be shown.
+Detailed results of the tests comprising the last run job will be shown.

     .. note::